Deuterium arc lamp: Principle of operation

-The typical lifetime of a deuterium lamp is approximately 2000 hours (Most manufacturers guarantee 2000 hours, but newer lamps are consistently performing well at 5000 hours and more).
+The typical lifetime of a deuterium lamp is approximately 2,000 hours (Most manufacturers guarantee 2,000 hours, but newer lamps are consistently performing well at 5,000 hours and more).

 Deuterium lamp spectra

-The deuterium lamp emits radiation extending from 112 nm to 900 nm, although its continuous spectrum is only from 180 nm to 370 nm.
+The deuterium lamp emits radiation extending from 112 nm to 900 nm, though its continuous spectrum is only from 180 nm to 370 nm.
 The spectrum intensity does not actually decrease from 250 nm to 200 nm as shown in the spectrum plot above.
 The decrease in the plot is due to decreased efficiency at low wavelengths of the photo detector used to measure the lamp intensity.
 The deuterium lamp's continuous spectrum is useful as both a reference in UV radiometric work and to generate a signal in various photometric devices.

 Safety

 Due to the high intensity of UV radiation emitted by the bulb, eye protection is suggested when using a deuterium bulb.
-Care must also be taken to avoid touching the bulb directly to avoid burns due to high operating temperatures.
-Touching the bulb directly even when cool can smudge the casing and therefore reduce output intensity.
+Care must also be taken to not touch the bulb directly to avoid burns due to high operating temperatures.
+Touching the bulb directly even when cool could deposit impurities onto the casing that strongly absorb the short wavelength UV and therefore reduce output intensity.